Which are the best AI agents to deploy in a business? Comparison by use case

 The main limitation of these agents lies in governance.
 Without clear rules, an executive agent can generate side effects or decisions that are difficult to trace.

-AI agents focused on collaboration and internal support concentrate on assisting teams.
+Collaboration- and internal support-oriented AI agents focus on assisting teams.
 Their goal is to streamline collective work, facilitate access to information, and reduce internal friction.

 These agents are often deployed in environments where knowledge transfer and team support are major challenges.
 They act as facilitators rather than decision-makers or executors.